 X-raypad

-- Thunder — speed-oriented cousin of Aqua.
+- Thunder: the faster, speed-leaning cousin of the Aqua.

 Lethal Gaming Gear (LGG)